Mike Tyson, known as “Iron Mike” and "Kid Dynamite,” is a legendary American boxer who ruled the ring from 1985 to 2005.

-In 1986, Tyson became the youngest world champion in boxing history by defeating the then champion, Trevor Berbick.
+In 1986, Tyson made history, becoming the youngest world champ by beating Trevor Berbick.

 “Mike Tyson was one of the fighters who motivated me.
 How?
 We both used to train at the Golden Gloves boxing gym.
 I used to see his Rolls-Royce, his diamond Rolex on, and I said, ‘You know what?
 Those are the things that I want.’”

 — Floyd Mayweather, Jr., American Former Professional Boxer